Ivyson/Bank-Management/README.md

 - You can edit the `data.json` file to initialize your users and their balances.
 - The system will not allow a user to **withdraw more than the default limit (R500)** unless the limit is updated.
 - **Hidden password input** is used during PIN entry, replacing the typed digits with asterisks for security.
+### Possible Advancements
+1. Account Management
+   - Account Creation
+   - Account Deletion
+2. Security elevation
+   - Allow the user to be authenticated when they have forgotten their password.
+This would require an integration of more details like Phone number and Gmail accounts..
+Use regex to ensure that the users are using authorised email domains...
+3. User Interface Enhancement
+   - Use GUI for user friendliness, Or present menus and outputs as tables to ensure that the code appears much more cleaner
+4. Inter - Account Transfers
+   - Allow Users to create nested accounts, and also be able to transfer their money within their nested accounts, Possibly be able to open savings accountto save moeny
+5. Bills Payment
+   - Allow users to pay public companies that are registered (eg:- DSTV Multi-choice, CPUT Fees etc.)
+6. Sanitation of inputs
+   - Ensure that the User inputs are sanitised to ensure a proper flow of program.